 Will my parents by eligible for federal subsidy in Obamacare?
 Or can they get it for free?
 They have no income.

 First and foremost, Obamacare is NOT free health insurance for everyone.
 Additionally, people with no income are not even eligible for Obamacare subsidy.
 Also because you (or your brother etc.) sponsored their green card, your income is considered to be their income.
 As you already showed that your income is good enough for the household size (at the time of filing I-864, Affidavit of Support), you are unlikely to qualify for any subsidies.
 Even if there are subsidies, they might be minimal.

 Instead of purchasing Obamacare compliant plans, can I just purchase new immigrants health insurance plans?

 That is certainly your choice.
-However, it would be considered the same as not having any compliant insurance plan and they may be subject to penalties.
+However, it would be considered the same as not having any compliant insurance plan.
 Please discuss that with your CPA (accountant) to see what is financially most efficient for you considering the kind of benefits you will have or lack.

-Is there any possible way where I can purchase the Obamacare compliant plan for the short term they are visiting, pay small premium and also avoid the penalty at the same?
+Is there any possible way where I can purchase the Obamacare compliant plan for the short term they are visiting and pay small premium?

 That is not possible.
 You can't have your cake and eat it too.